Joe Castiglione

-Joseph John Castiglione (born March 2, 1947) is an American radio announcer for the Boston Red Sox baseball team, an author and lecturer.
+Joseph John Castiglione (born March 2, 1947) is an American retired radio announcer, best known for his 42 seasons announcing games of the Boston Red Sox of Major League Baseball.
+He has also been a college lecturer, and author.
+Castiglione was the recipient of the 2024 Ford C. Frick Award, presented by the National Baseball Hall of Fame and Museum, and is an inductee of the Boston Red Sox Hall of Fame.

 Early life and career

 Castiglione was born in Hamden, Connecticut, and graduated from Colgate University with a BA in Liberal Arts.
 He was the radio voice of Colgate football and baseball while a student.
 He then received an MA in radio/TV from Syracuse University's S. I. Newhouse School of Public Communications in 1970.
 He also worked on the WAER-FM staff at SU.
 While at Syracuse, he worked a variety of on-air jobs for WSYR-TV (now WSTM-TV).
 He began his career in Youngstown, Ohio, broadcasting football games for $15 a game, and as sports reporter for WFMJ-TV in 1972.